An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Discussion

-where $f_{\rm gas}$ is the gas fraction in the star-forming region and GDR is the gas-to-dust ratio which (as mentioned in \S~\ref{props_disc} we adopt 100).
+where $f_{\rm gas}$ is the gas fraction in the star-forming region and $\delta_{\rm GDR}$ is the gas-to-dust ratio which (as mentioned in \S~\ref{dust_gas} we adopt 100).
 The equation assumes optically-thick dust emission and no heating from an AGN.
-The galaxy-integrated gas fractions we estimated from Fig.~\ref{fig:pars_z} are $\sim$\,0.4 and we see no significant variation in this with redshift.
-However, the available near-infrared imaging suggests that the stellar mass component, which is used to estimate $f_{\rm gas}$, is likely to be more extended than the size of the dust continuum emission, potentially by a factor of $\sim$\,4$\times$ (\citealt{2017simpson,2015ikarashi,2019lang}; Gullberg et al.\ 2019).
-As a result, we suggest that the gas fraction determined in the central regions of these systems, which is where the dominant star-forming region lies, is likely to be higher than the whole-galaxy integrated value.
-Therefore, we instead adopt a gas fraction of unity.
-The resulting maximum star-formation rate surface density predicted by the model is 1,100\,M$_\odot$yr$^{-1}$\,kpc$^{-2}$ and we show this line in Fig.~\ref{fig:sizes}.
+Our estimated galaxy-integrated gas fractions from Fig.~\ref{fig:pars_z}d are $f_{\rm gas}\sim$\,0.4 and we see no significant variation in this with redshift.
+However, the available near-infrared imaging suggests that the stellar mass component, which is used to estimate $f_{\rm gas}$, is likely to be more extended than the size of the dust continuum emission, potentially by a factor of $\sim$\,4$\times$ (\citealt{2017simpson,2015ikarashi,2019lang,2019gullberg}.
+Due to uncertainty in the calculated gas fraction, we take a conservative approach and adopt a gas fraction of unity, which provides the lower limit of the star-formation rate surface density (for comparison, the Eddington limit assuming $f_{\rm gas}$=\,0.4 is shown in Fig.~\ref{fig:sizes}a).

+The resulting maximum star-formation rate surface density predicted by the model is 1,100\,M$_\odot$yr$^{-1}$\,kpc$^{-2}$ and we show this line in Fig.~\ref{fig:sizes}a.
 Comparing the AS2UDS SMGs to this line, we see that very few have sizes which are compact enough for them to approach the Eddington limit for their observed star-formation rates.
 On average the AS2UDS have sizes around ten times larger than an Eddington-limited system with their same star-formation rate, indicating that averaged on kpc-scales the radiation pressure from the on-going star formation in these systems is not sufficient to quench their activity.
-However, if the star-forming region for a given galaxy is ``clumpy'' \citep{2011swinbank,2011danielson,2013memendez}, then individual regions on sub-kpc scales may be Eddington limited.
+However, if the star-forming region for a given galaxy is ``clumpy'' on small scales \citep{2011swinbank,2011danielson,2013memendez}, then individual regions on sub-kpc scales may be Eddington limited.